 As of now there is no known cure or treatment.
 In an attempt to cope with misophonia, individual strategies include earplugs, eating in isolation, white noise generators, prescribed medications, hypnosis, cognitive behavioral therapy and other therapies.
 There are a number of online support groups, and even fact sheets and letters to help sufferers explain to friends, family or health care providers and legitimatize the condition.

-That it is now recognized as a legitimate condition should help validate those who suffer from it.
+That it's now recognized as a legitimate condition should help validate those who suffer from it.
 It is hoped that future research will lead to treatment.
 Until then, if the sound of chewing gum puts you on the brink of violence, know that you’re not alone.
-And likewise, if your child starts shying away from family dinner and cringing in response to a sibling’s humming, check the symptoms and triggers list and proceed accordingly.